sumukus/crowdFunding/README.md

 ##Configuration

 Make sure that you install the NodeJs in you machine.
-[You can follow this post](https://nodejs.org/en/download/package-manager/)
+You can follow [Installing nodejs using package manager](https://nodejs.org/en/download/package-manager/) post.